Famous blue logos: Companies with blue logos

 GAP Logo

 In this regard, GAP is a pioneer.
 The brand chose blue as its emblematic hue and thus redefined the perception of this color in the apparel sector.
-The modern and memorable logo resisted the fluctuations and fluctuations of the changing fashion industry and played a significant role in changing the color symbolism.
+The modern and memorable logo resisted the fluctuations of the changing fashion industry and played a significant role in changing the color symbolism.

 GE (General Electric)